zseljee/re-faircal/src/models/README.md

 ## Setting up for embedding

 ### BFW

 The BFW set already contains a convenient file (`bfw-v<version>-datatable.csv`) for getting image paths, which will be used throughout the pre-processing.
 In order to obtain the image paths, the set of the `path1` and `path2` columns is taken.

 ### RFW

-The RFW has a more complicated structure, where the information of all image pairs, file paths and folds is spread ocross several files.
+The RFW has a more complicated structure, where the information of all image pairs, file paths and folds is spread across several files.
 In order to parse this, the code in `gen_rfw_table.py` has been provided, which walks through the `txts` folder, looking for `txts/<set>/<set>_pairs.txt` files.
 These `pairs.txt` file contain the necessary information to generate a dataframe with the columns `id1`,`id2`,`path1`,`path2`,`label`,`fold`,`ethnicity`,`num1`,`num2`.